dotnet/designs/accepted/2021/experimental-package-shading.md

 ### Package authors

-A *package author* may enable shading on any package reference as long as its assets are configured such that it is effectively private.
-Any other package references that have a shaded package reference as a transitive dependency must also be shaded.
-When the project is restored, shaded copies of the packages are created and swapped in.
-When the project is packed, the shaded assets are embedded in the resulting package.
+A *package author* may enable shading on any package reference as long as its assets are configured such that it is effectively private, and as long as any transitive references to that package are via shaded package references.
+When they restore their project, its shaded package references will be substituted for renamed copies of those packages and their assets.
+When the project is packed, these renamed assets are bundled in the resulting package.

+The package author can be confident that when their library is used in an app, it will use the bundled copy of the shaded dependencies, and will not be affected by any other versions of those dependencies used elsewhere in the app.

 ### Package consumers